1jour1vin

 Robert Parker - Wine Advocate

-Bottled just two weeks before my tasting, the Châteauneuf du Pape La Reine des Bois 2021 was nonetheless impressive, displaying lovely cherry and berry notes.
-Medium to full-bodied, it was quite acidic and nervous, with rather dry tannins (perhaps linked to its recent bottling), but it showed great concentration and length.
+Bottled just two weeks before my tasting, the Châteauneuf du Pape La Reine des Bois 2021 was nonetheless impressive, displaying lovely notes of cherry and berries.
+Medium-bodied to full-bodied, it was quite tart and lively, with rather dry tannins (perhaps due to its recent bottling), but it showed great concentration and length.

 James Suckling